sigp/lighthouse/book/src/builders.md

 In the validator client you can configure gas limit and fee recipient on a per-validator basis.
 If no gas limit is configured, Lighthouse will use a default gas limit of 30,000,000, which is the current default value used in execution engines.
-You can also enable or disable use of external builders on a per-validator basis rather than using `--builder-proposals`, which enables external builders for all validators.
+You can also enable or disable use of external builders on a per-validator basis rather than using `--builder-proposals` (enables external builders for all validators), `--builder-boost-factor` (increase/decrease preference for builder payloads) or `--prefer-builder-proposals` (always prefer builder payloads).
 In order to manage these configurations per-validator, you can either make updates to the `validator_definitions.yml` file or you can use the HTTP requests described below.